The New Year (band): Recording and touring

 In 2003 the members regrouped as The New Year to record the material that would become their album The End Is Near.
 The album, released by Touch & Go Records in May 2004, was again recorded by Steve Albini.
 Positively received in publications such as the Dusted Magazine, the band filmed a music video (a first for the Kadanes) for the song "Disease" to accompany the album.
-The album yielded the band's most popular single, "The End's Not Near," which quickly garnered over a hundred thousand views on YouTube.
+The album yielded the band's most popular single, "The End's Not Near," which quickly garnered over two hundred thousand views on YouTube.